COVID-19: NJ Relaxes Rules On Outdoor Gatherings

-Just in time for Memorial Day weekend, state officials have relaxed its restrictions on outdoor gatherings.
+Just in time for Memorial Day weekend, state officials have relaxed restrictions on outdoor gatherings.

 New Jersey residents can now gather outside in groups of up to 25 people, Gov. Phil Murphy said at a daily news briefing on Friday.
 The previous state limit to slow the spread of coronavirus was 10 people -- indoors or outside.